The disturbing death of Mike Petersen in Yellowstone National Park

 What happened to Mike Petersen?

-The big question is why did Mike leave his kit behind and head for the dangerous creek given he was an experienced outdoorsman?
+The big question is why Mike, an experienced outdoorsman, left his kit behind and headed for the dangerous creek.
 With bears around, leaving his firearm and spray would have been particularly reckless.
+Several people have been killed or injured in the Yellowstone area by Grizzly Bears.
 Was there more to the story than the police reported?
+Was it a simple drowning, as Gallatin County Sheriff's Capt.
+Jason Jarrett quickly concluded?

 The Forrest Fenn Treasure Hunt

-Some have postulated that Mike Petersen was searching for the treasure chest hidden by millionaire and retired Santa Fe, New Mexico art dealer, Forrest Fenn.
-It is apparently filled with antique coins and relics, a jar of Alaskan gold dust and an ancient Chinese jade carving.
-Several people have been killed in the wilderness trying to find Fenn's treasure box.
-Was Petersen one of these unlucky individuals?
+Family members have confirmed that when he died, Mike Petersen was searching for the treasure chest hidden by a millionaire and retired Santa Fe, New Mexico art dealer, Forrest Fenn.
+The chest was filled with antique coins and relics, a jar of Alaskan gold dust, and an ancient Chinese jade carving by Fenn, buried somewhere in the wilderness.
+Several people were killed in the wilderness trying to find Fenn's treasure box, and it seems Petersen is one of these unlucky individuals.

-Fenn hid the treasure after a 1988 terminal cancer diagnosis and which later went into remission.
-He subsequently wrote a self published book in 2010 called “The Thrill of the Hunt,” which contained a short poem describing the treasure’s location somewhere in the Rocky Mountains between the Canadian border and Sante Fe above 5,000 feet.
+Fenn hid the treasure after a 1988 terminal cancer diagnosis, which later went into remission.
+He subsequently wrote a self-published book in 2010 called “The Thrill of the Hunt,” which contained a short poem describing the treasure’s location in the Rocky Mountains between the Canadian border and Sante Fe above 5,000 feet.

-Fenn spent several summers in Yellowstone fly fishing and lived in West Yellowstone in Montana The poem has phrases which seem to match places in Yellowstone including "warm waters halt," "canyon down," and "home of Brown" bears.
+Fenn spent several summers fly fishing in Yellowstone and lived in West Yellowstone in Montana.
+The poem has phrases that seem to match places in Yellowstone, including "warm waters halt," "canyon down," and "home of Brown" bears.

 As I have gone alone in there